codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. How is Codefresh different that another CI solution?**
 A. This is a long discussion.
 The quick answer is :
 1. Codefresh is a full CI/CD solution and not just CI
-1. Codefresh has several unique features such as a distributed docker layer cache, a private Docker registry and a private Helm repository.
+1. Codefresh has [several unique features]({{site.baseurl}}/({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/)) such as a distributed docker layer cache, an automounted shared volume, a private Docker registry and a private Helm repository.
 1. Codefresh covers the full software lifecycle.
 You can see a release on the cluster dashboard, click on it, go to the docker image, click on it and go the build that created it, all from a single interface.
 Codefresh is batteries-included CI/CD

 **Q. How is Codefresh different than Jenkins?**
 A. Codefresh is a superset of Jenkins.
 Jenkins is only CI.
 You need to write custom scripts or use another tool such as Ansible to deploy with Jenkins.
 See the [comparison matrix](https://codefresh.io/compare-codefresh-jenkins/) and the [detailed blog post](https://codefresh.io/continuous-deployment/codefresh-versus-jenkins/).
 There is also [a comparison with Jenkins X](https://codefresh.io/continuous-deployment/codefresh-versus-jenkins-x/).

-**Q. How is Codefresh different than my custom deployment scripts in bash/Ansible/Chef/puppet/python?**
+**Q. How is Codefresh different than my custom deployment scripts in bash/Ansible/Chef/Puppet/Python?**
 A. These scripts are custom made, complex to maintain and difficult to read.
 One of the reasons that developers and operators have difficulties in communication is the in-house nature of deployment scripts.
 Codefresh allows you to create standard declarative pipelines where each step is a reusable Docker image.